-Jason Lustig teaches Jewish history at the UCLA Department of History.
-He is a scholar of modern Jewish history with particular focus on intellectual history, historiography, and the history of archives, and holds a Ph.D. from the UCLA Department of History.
+Jason Lustig is a scholar of modern Jewish history and culture and in 2018–19 he is a Harry Starr Fellow in Judaica at Harvard University’s Center for Jewish Studies.
+His research and teaching focuses on intellectual history, historiography, and the history of archives, and he holds a Ph.D. from the UCLA Department of History.

-Jason received a Masters of Arts in Near Eastern and Judaic Studies from Brandeis University, where he wrote my thesis on the history of the American Council for Judaism.
-In 2008, he graduated from Brandeis University cum laude with a BA in Near Eastern & Judaic Studies and Computer Science.
+Jason received his Ph.D. from the UCLA Department of History in 2017, and he holds a Masters of Arts in Near Eastern and Judaic Studies from Brandeis University, where he wrote his M.A. thesis on the history of the American Council for Judaism.
+In 2008, he graduated from Brandeis University cum laude with a B.A. in Near Eastern & Judaic Studies and Computer Science.
 See his complete Curriculum Vitae.

 Primary teaching and research interests: Jewish history, historiography, and nationalism in transnational context; modern European history and world history; history of Zionism, its critics, and the Jewish settlement and state in Israel/Palestine; history of archives and the organization of knowledge; Judaism post-Holocaust; restitution and cultural property.